popcorn0118/torik/wp-content/plugins/miniorange-login-openid/readme.txt

 *   **24 / 7 Support** - Using email and in-plugin support form.

 = Why miniOrange Social Login =
-* **12 Free Social Login apps** - Login with popular social network providers namely Facebook, Google, Twitter, LinkedIn, Instagram, Vkontakte, Windows Live, Amazon, Salesforce, Yahoo, Snapchat and Dribbble all available in the free plan.
+* **13 Free Social Login apps** - Login with popular social network providers namely Facebook, Google, Discord, Twitter, LinkedIn, Instagram, Vkontakte, Windows Live, Amazon, Salesforce, Yahoo, Snapchat and Dribbble all available in the free plan.
 * **No Setup required** - Simply register with us and use our pre-configured application.
 We will handle everything for you.
 * **24 / 7 Support** - If you face any issues or if you simply require assistance with the Social Login plugin then please contact us.
 Whatever it may be we will solve the issue for you and get everything working as soon as possible.
 * **Tons of Free Features** - We have a huge roster of free features.
 With other plugins, you will have to pay for these features.